How to switch to a better mortgage deal

 Why switch your mortgage?

-The main reason for switching is to get a better interest rate and save money.
+The main reason for switching is to get a better interest rate and save money on your monthly bill.
 If you’re on a fixed rate mortgage you’ll switch over to the lender’s standard variable rate when the term ends, which is more expensive.

-The benefits of switching your mortgage will vary depending on your circumstances and goals, but remortgaging can help you:
+The perks of switching will vary depending on your circumstances and goals, but remortgaging can help you:

 When should you switch?

-It’s worth thinking about remortgaging when you’re reaching the end of your fixed rate deal or if you’ve been on a variable rate for some time.
+It’s worth considering remortgaging when you’re reaching the end of your fixed-rate deal or have been on a variable rate for some time.

-There are lots of things that affect when you should switch, but these are the main three factors.
+There are lots of things that affect when you should switch, but these are the main three factors to consider:

 What’s your mortgage rate type?